HOW ARE YOU?

 We take extremely seriously our responsibility to protect your health, the health of our employees, and public health in the communities we serve.
 We hope that your time here will be fun and relaxing, but we know that won’t happen unless you feel comfortable and safe.
 As a result, we’ve put together the ARRIVE CLEAN Program, a cleaning and safety program based upon best practice recommendations from across local, state and federal authorities.
 Key elements of the program, which we will continue to update as more information becomes available are:

-(5) Sealed Water Bottles.
-Our complimentary carafe of chilled, filtered water will be temporarily replaced with sealed plastic bottles.
+Sealed Water Bottles.
+Our carafe of chilled, filtered water has been temporarily replaced with complimentary sealed plastic bottles.